ronakupadhyaya/SQL/day2/normalize.md

 1. Bonus: design a schma for hierarchical comment threads.
 In a hierarchical comment thread, each comment can have replies and each reply can have replies of its own.
 Your schema should be able to

     Double bonus: write a query to get all subreplies for a given comment (replies, replies to replies, replies to replies to replies etc.)
+---

+TODO remove below

+## PokeBay

+- Instagram: get followers, get following
+- (bonus) Facebook?
+- message board
+- product listings on amazon where a single product can have many subproducts each with a different color and price
+- Kickstarter where user can “fave” projects
+- bonus: hierarchical comments, each comment can have a parent
+- double bonus: given a parent comment query all descendants
+- course has a single professor
+- course can have multiple students, student can have multiple courses